I plot all the time–in work and real life.

 Plot and laundry

 With four children, I’ve spent a lot of time planning how to get the laundry done.
-I bucked the chore for years and actually wondered when my turn would be done–would I have to do laundry for the rest of my life?
+I bucked the chore for years.
+When would my turn come–would I have to do laundry for the rest of my life?

 I’m not sure what I expected–my mother to move in and whisk it all away?